Is the Petal 1 ‘No Annual Fee’ Visa Credit Card worth it?

 The bottom line

-If you’re on the fence about this credit-building card, be sure to read our Petal 1 “No Annual Fee” Visa Credit Card review.
-Also, take the time to compare it to other credit cards for no credit history, as well as credit cards for no credit if your credit history is limited.
+If you’re still on the fence about this credit-building card, read our Petal 1 “No Annual Fee” Visa Credit Card review to learn more about this card’s benefits, drawbacks and details.
+Also, take the time to compare it to other credit cards that can help you build credit.
 If you’re in college, you might also consider a student credit card for your everyday spending needs.

 In the meantime, take steps to start building your credit score through other means.
 You can do so by making your monthly loan payments on time (if you have any), paying down any unsecured debt you have and using apps like Experian Boost to increase your credit score for free.